MichelNA5/restaurant-menu/readme.md

 ## Getting Started

 This Node.js API provides [a quick overview of the API's main functionality].
-Follow the guide below to set up, run, and deploy the API.
+Follow the guide below to set up and run the API.

 ### Prerequisites